Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 - Daina Walton, Podiatrist at King's College Hospital

-If you have lived with diabetes for a long time, or if you have nerve damage in your feet, you are at an increased risk of developing Charcot foot.
-But the good news is there are things you can do to reduce this risk.
+You are at increased risk of developing Charcot foot if you have lived with diabetes for a long time, or if you have nerve damage in your feet.
+The good news is there are things you can do to reduce this risk.

-Checking your feet every day can help you spot the symptoms or any unusual changes to your foot.
-You may also be able to get support from your foot specialist if you have neuropathy.
+• Checking your feet every day can help you spot the symptoms or any unusual changes to your foot.
+Ask for support from your foot specialist if you have neuropathy.

-Stopping smoking and keeping your blood sugar levels, blood fats and blood pressure within your target range can also prevent Charcot foot from developing.
-And it’s important to avoid big changes to the amount of day to day physical activity you do.
+• Stopping smoking and keeping your blood sugar levels, blood fats and blood pressure within your target range can also help prevent Charcot foot.

 Treatment for Charcot foot